-Earlobe appearance is a very important feature for women who like to wear earrings.
+Earlobe appearance is a very important feature for people who like to wear earrings.
 Unfortunately, sometimes earlobes can be torn by accident or appear large and unsightly.
-The impact of the earlobe problem can range from a simple annoyance and discomfort while wearing earrings to damage to a woman’s self-esteem and personal image.
+The impact of the earlobe problem can range from a simple annoyance and discomfort while wearing earrings to damage to someones’ self-esteem and personal image.

 The good news is that you don’t have to live with this problem as it can be quickly corrected by in-office procedure performed under local anesthesia with a minimal discomfort.

-There are several methods of earlobe repair.
+There are several methods of earlobe repair and earlobe reduction.
 For torn earlobes, the skin lining the tear is removed and two parts of the earlobe are brought together with very fine sutures.
 In cases of large earlobes, a portion of the earlobe is excised in a special way to avoid visible scars and earlobe distortion.

 No dressings are required besides some antibiotic ointment.
-The sutures are usually removed five to six days after the procedure.
+The sutures are usually removed seven days after the procedure.